Pretty Polly (film)

-Pretty Polly (also known as A Matter of Innocence) is a 1967 British comedy film directed by Guy Green and based on the short story Pretty Polly Barlow by Noël Coward.
-It stars Hayley Mills, Shashi Kapoor, Trevor Howard and Brenda De Banzie.
+Pretty Polly (also known as A Matter of Innocence) is a 1967 British comedy film directed by Guy Green and starring Hayley Mills, Shashi Kapoor, Trevor Howard and Brenda De Banzie.
+It was written by Willis Hall and Keith Waterhouse based on the 1964 short story Pretty Polly Barlow by Noël Coward.
 The film is largely set in Singapore.

 Plot

-Miss Polly Barlow (Hayley Mills) decides to leave England and spend a few months with her wealthy spinster aunt as a traveling companion.
-While in Singapore, the sudden demise of her aunt (Brenda De Banzie) leaves her alone to pursue her freedom and explore an arms'-length romance with a local Indian Singaporean tour guide, Amaz (Shashi Kapoor).
+Miss Polly Barlow decides to leave England and spend a few months with her wealthy spinster aunt as a traveling companion.
+While in Singapore, the sudden demise of her aunt leaves her alone to pursue her freedom and explore an arms'-length romance with a local Indian Singaporean tour guide, Amaz.